nicklockwood/FXForms/README.md

 Version 1.2 beta

-- Fields of type NSArray and NSOrderedSet can now be edited by adding, removing and sorting items
+- Collection fields types, such as NSArray, NSSet, NSOrderedSet, etc. can now be edited by adding, removing and sorting items
 - Exposed the setUp and update methods of FXFormsBaseCell for simpler subclassing
 - Added FXFormsDefaultCell that implements standard behaviors (for simpler subclassing)
 - Added FXFormFieldTemplate for creating template values for collections
 - Added FXFormFieldSegue property for specifying a segue to perform when field is tapped
 - Added FXFormFieldTypePhone field type
+- Added FXFormFieldTypeUnsigned field type
 - Added FXFormOptionSegmentsCell class
 - Added FXFormFieldDefault for specifying a default value for form fields
 - Added ability to register cell and controller classes based on field value class as well as type